mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

 ## Next Steps

-With that, you should now be able to add React to a larger Docker-powered project.
+With that, you should now be able to add React to a larger Docker-powered project for both development and production environments.
 If you'd like to learn more about working with React and Docker along with building and testing microservices, check out [Microservices with Docker, Flask, and React](https://testdriven.io/).